Alice and Bob at CYBERUK 2017

 Author Bio - Kevin Spencer

-Kevin Spencer is Marketing Communications Manager at Nexor and helps spread the message about how it can help deliver trusted secure information solutions to governments, defence and critical national infrastructure organisations around the globe.
+Kevin Spencer was the Marketing Communications Manager at Nexor.
+He helped spread the message about how Nexor can help deliver trusted secure information solutions to governments, defence and critical national infrastructure organisations around the globe.

 Be the first to know about developments in secure information exchange